acrosnier/data_analyzing_OA/README.md

 Folder “Excel models”

 - contains the Excel model for the scenarios, mainly a fork to farm approach to compute the crop mass, livestock and land use necessary given a diet, considering food waste, losses, feed, self-sufficiency ratio, yields …

-Scenario equivalence

-- BAUlancet ⇒ ConvEAT in paper
-- OAlancet ⇒ OrgEAT in paper
-- BAUswiss ⇒ ConvSFP in paper
-- OAswiss ⇒ OrgSFP in paper